mohdjami/Student-Management-System/README.md

 API Documentation

-For detailed information on how to use each API endpoint, refer to the API Documentation.
+For detailed information on how to use each API endpoint, refer to the https://documenter.getpostman.com/view/26354863/2s9YsDkvB5